yunkunrao/tendermint.com/content/docs/index.md

 To learn about integrating with clients, see the [App Architecture](/docs/guides/app-architecture) guide.

-See Tendermint's [Software Ecosystem](/ecosystem)for motivation and inspiration!
+See Tendermint's [Software Ecosystem](/ecosystem) for motivation and inspiration!